Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 ## Levels of metadata ##

+Information will need to be captured at different levels.

 **Samples**

 * Details of how they were collected.
 Include where, when, by whom, methods, particular conditions that might affect their collection or resulting data.
 Also note specific details of any instruments (include manufacturer, version, serial number).